-(For how to beat OCD without drugs, please see my previous post through the link below.)
+(For how to beat OCD without drugs, please see my previous post.)

-In essence, when someone has OCD his or her brain's danger detection region is hypersensitive and dramatically overreacts to certain triggers thus launching a massive, often panic level, anxiety attack (i.e., an exaggerated or inappropriate fight or flight reaction).
-At the same time, the brain region that usually indicates safety is very sluggish, and slow to signal the "all's clear."
+In essence, when someone has OCD, his or her brain's danger detection region is hypersensitive and dramatically overreacts to certain triggers thus launching a massive, often panic-level anxiety attack (i.e., an exaggerated or inappropriate fight or flight reaction).
+At the same time, the brain region that usually indicates safety is very sluggish and slow to signal "all's clear."

-The prevalence (how common it is) of OCD might be explained on the basis of its evolutionary importance.
+The prevalence of OCD might be explained on the basis of its evolutionary importance.
 Clearly, to a certain extent, some aspects of OCD must be very adaptive.
 Specifically, the ability to notice danger and recognize safety is hugely advantageous.